Dark-Light-20/investments-project/invest-web/docs/Domain.md

 The FIC rate is the interest rate that the bank made profitable its value in the historic time.
 The bank attribute is related to the financial institution that offers the FIC.
 The profile attribute is related to the risk profile of the FIC.
 The name attribute is the name of the FIC.
 The unit value is the value of the FIC unit.
 The fund value is the value of the FIC fund.

+## Pocket

+A Pocket is a flexible savings product offered by banks, often referred to as "Cajitas" or "Bolsillos".
+It allows users to set aside money from their main account, earning interest on the balance.

+### Attributes

+- Rate (EA: Annual Effective)
+- Bank

+The Pocket rate is the interest rate paid by the bank for the money kept in the pocket.
+The bank attribute is related to the financial institution that offers the Pocket.

 # Use Cases

 ## CDT